 Bird of paradise makes an excellent accent in the landscape.
 Use the plant around pools and spas to add a tropical feel or put bird of paradise in a pot and display it as a focal point.
 When grown in containers, bird of paradise can be displayed on patios, balconies and decks.

 Bird of paradise requires full sun outdoors to thrive.
-The plant is frost sensitive, so it can only be grown outdoors year-round in frost-free climates, such as zones 9 through 12.
+The plant is frost sensitive, so it can only be grown outdoors year-round in the frost-free climates of zones 10 through 12.
 If you wish to grow bird of paradise outdoors in other zones, do so in the spring and summer when night temperatures are 60 degrees and above.
 Grow the plant in a container and bring it indoors when nighttime temperatures drop in fall.

 Bird of Paradise Grown as a Houseplant